Crimes of the Future

 2 minute read

 There are forgettable movies I can rewatch anew every few years.
-Sometimes I remember they forget Kevin at home, or that he’s alone in New York about to meet Donald Trump, but I don’t care, because I still laugh at Joe Pesci’s grimaces; what a silly burglar!
+Sometimes I remember they forget Kevin at home or that he’s alone in New York about to meet Donald Trump, but I don’t care because I still laugh at Joe Pesci’s grimaces; what a silly burglar!

 png

 And then there are movies like the one David Cronenberg wrote and directed in 2022, called, unoriginally, Crimes of the Future.
 What a chilling unforgettable abomination!
 Imagine Lynch suddenly decides to make more sense, Bowie is in Berlin searching for the bluebirds, and the two hang together with Murakami and Koontz to write a novel and stitch some paintings together under the exuberant supervision of Ghenie.
 Everyone wants to shock the audience, but Cronenberg truly delivers.
-No, it’s not a masterpiece you potentially haven’t heard of, but this is not forgettable cinematography, I promise that.
-Some scenes are plain repugnant, and not suitable for a sensitive or unprepared audience.
+No, it’s not a masterpiece you potentially haven’t heard of, but this is not forgettable cinematography; I promise that.
+Some scenes are plain repugnant, and unsuitable for a sensitive or unprepared audience.
 Why would you kill Le vent nous portera in reverse Oedipal ways?

 (Spoilers ahead: stop reading the article if you prefer watching the movie)